-Fig. 5d Tail-plane selector switch ON or OFF- instructor trimming
+Fig. 5c Tail-plane selector switch ON or OFF-trimming

-KEY TO FIG. 5e (Standby trim switch cover lifted)
+KEY TO FIG. 5d (Standby trim switch cover lifted)

-When the tail-plane standby trim switch cover is fully lifted, it trips the 24 amp. circuit breaker and cuts off all supplies to the tail-plane actuator main motor.
-Then when the standby trim switch is selected to NOSE UP or NOSE DOWN position an electrical circuit is completed from the main power supply, through a 5 amp. fuse, the limit switch of the standby motor of the tail-plane actuator, to the coil of the standby contactor.
+When the tail plane standby trim switch cover is fully lifted, it trips the 24 amp. circuit breaker and cuts off all supplies to the tail-plane actuator main motor.
+Then, when the standby trim switch is selected to NOSE UP or NOSE DOWN position, an electrical circuit is completed from the main power supply through a 2.5 amp. fuse, through the limit switch of the standby motor of the tail-plane actuator, to the coil of the standby contactor.
 Thus the contactor is energized and pulls in the appropriate contacts to complete a circuit from the main power supply, through a 20 amp. fuse, to the tail-plane actuator standby motor, which is energized to either extend or retract the tail-plane actuator but at a lower speed than the main motor.
-The red circuit shows the circuit in use when nose up trim is selected and the blue circuit shows the circuit in use when nose down trim is selected.
-In each case as the tailplane moves to the trim position the elevator is forced to follow the tailplane through the centring action of the elevator spring feel unit which acts through the input control rod to the hydrobooster so that the elevator is maintained neutral with the tailplane.
+The red circuit shows the circuit in use when NOSE UP trim is selected and the blue circuit shows the circuit in use when NOSE DOWN trim is selected.
+In each case, as the tail plane moves to the trim position, the elevator is forced to follow the tail plane through the centring action of the elevator spring feel unit, which acts through the input control rod to the hydro-booster so that the elevator is maintained neutral with the tail plane.

-Fig. 5e Tail-plane standby trim switch cover lifted
+Fig. 5d Tail-plane standby trim switch cover lifted